Executive Function Coaching

 What is Executive Function Coaching?

-In my capacity as an academic and executive function coach, I help students and adults to develop the higher-order thinking and self-regulation skills that they need to succeed in school and in life.
+In our capacity as academic and executive function coaches, we help students and adults to develop the higher-order thinking and self-regulation skills that they need to succeed in school and in life.

 While developing strategies that pertain to executive functioning can be particularly useful for those who have learning differences, ADHD, or trouble with self-regulation, everyone can benefit from these skills.